 - 1 cup of dark brown sugar

 - 1 cup of cream

-- Put the brown sugar and butter in a pot on medium heat stirring occasionally until the butter has melted, the sugar has dissolved through and the mixture starts to bubble.
+Put the brown sugar and butter in a pot over medium heat stirring occasionally until the butter has melted, the sugar has dissolved through and the mixture starts to bubble.

-- Next, slowly and gently add your cream and stir though until well combined.
+Next, slowly and gently add your cream and stir through until well combined.

-- Bring the sauce to a boil, then as soon as it's boiling bring the heat down to a gentle simmer.
-Let the sauce bubble for about 8-10 minutes without stirring until you have a nice saucy consistency.
+Bring the sauce to a boil, then as soon as it's boiling bring the heat down to a gentle simmer.
+Let the sauce bubble for about 5 minutes until you have a nice saucy consistency.
 Keep an eye on the sauce, making sure it doesn't bubble over.

-- DO NOT TOUCH THE SAUCE as it is extremely hot and any form of boiling sugar can burn though layers of skin.
+DO NOT TOUCH THE SAUCE as it is extremely hot and any form of boiling sugar can burn through layers of skin.

 Once the sauce is done, turn the heat off, add your vanilla extract, stir through one last time and leave to cool for a bit.